arkits/archit.xyz/content/about.md

 title = "About"
 +++

-A Software Engineer with interdisciplinary experience in Computer Engineering, Computer Science, DevOps, Data Analytics and Business Analysis.
+Archit is a Software Engineer with interdisciplinary experience in Computer Engineering, Computer Science, DevOps, Data Analytics and Business Analysis.